info340b-wi20/project-saashamoruw/README.md

 - add role="button" and tab-index to your cards so that a screen reader knows that they can be flipped.
 Right now, they just navigate when I try to "click" on it using a screen reader
 - DO NOT use window.alert!
 Onscreen changes only!
 - fix console warnings
+- user stays logged in every session cause of user authentication?
+Check if can be changed in rules? // not as imp

 ## Overview
 There are a lot of great projects produced by people.
 Project Hub is a one-stop-shop to show case any projects you worked on whether it was for a class, capstone, a hackathon or even a passion project.
 Your project can be anything from Software Development and Data Science to Graphic Design and UI/UX Design!